BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk6Lab.md

 	* Documentation: X, citations for resources used in questions embedded in answers
 	* Professional behavior: X, class participation, assignment formatting using homework template (including code formatted in `monospace`)
 * Written assessment:
 	* create new file in your homework repository, `LastnameHomework`, called `LastnameWk6Homework.md".
-Title (header) is "Visualizations".
+Title (header) is "Visualization".
 	* Answer the following questions about the Unix tools you learned for this week's lab, including code comments where appropriate
 	* Use appropriate Markdown formatting, including `monospace` when referencing commands you entered.
 	* If you choose to copy and paste the questions before answering, it might help to copy from the Raw view.